(Already got the role? Looking for tips for getting started as a first-time manager? Jump to Part 2 of this guide.)

 It’s often difficult to learn everything in an interview process.
 However, if you have your choice of options, choose the one that seems to be the best mix of growth potential, the habit of promoting from within, and supporting leaders once they’re promoted.

-Part 2: You got the job!
-Now what?
-(Success tips for first-time managers)
+Part 2: Success tips for first-time managers (Or: You got the job!
+Now what?)

 First of all – congratulations!